Connect with others who understand.

 Identify the Cause

 Your doctor can help determine the cause of hallucinations and delusions.
-They may be caused by an infection, like an urinary tract infection, or they could be a side effect of a treatment for an unrelated health condition.
+Possible causes include an infection, such as a urinary tract infection (UTI), and medication side effects.
+Medications used to manage Parkinson’s disease, like dopamine agonists and levodopa-carbidopa (Sinemet), and those used to manage other, unrelated health conditions can cause hallucinations and delusions in some people.
 Hallucinations and delusions can also be an indication of another medical condition, such as dementia with Lewy bodies.
 Dementia with Lewy bodies is a movement disorder that can be difficult to distinguish from Parkinson’s disease.

 Work as a Team